K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    Updates to RPMs: If you have made changes to the configuration files, subsequent RPM updates will preserve your changes.
 If you are running the config files unchanged from install it will install the newer versions.
 But if you made changes to the config files it will keep the versions you have and write the new default ones to the same directory with this naming scheme: _filename_.rpmnew

+# Setup Apache to Run PHP

-5. Create New Apache Instance On IBM i: Visit http://ibmiipaddress:2001/HTTPAdmin on your server where you replace ibmiipaddress with the IP address of your IBM server (note that the [Admin Server](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzaie/rzaiemngsrvr.htm){:target="_blank" rel="noopener"} must be running).
+1. Create New Apache Instance On IBM i: Visit http://ibmiipaddress:2001/HTTPAdmin on your server where you replace ibmiipaddress with the IP address of your IBM server (note that the [Admin Server](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzaie/rzaiemngsrvr.htm){:target="_blank" rel="noopener"} must be running).
 Click 'Create HTTP Server' in the top left hand corner, and go through the steps of adding a new Apache server.
 Note the webroot folders if you adjust from defaults.

-6. Set Up Aache To Run PHP:
+2. Set Up Aache To Run PHP:

    Once you have created the Apache instance, use the "Edit Configuration File" option on the left panel to add the following configuration options near the top: